efabless/openlane2/docs/source/usage/using_macros.md

 ```

 This will preserve the original RTL for simulation, but when Synthesizing/
-Linting using OpenLane, `PnR` will be defined, thereby using the header for the
+Linting using OpenLane, `__pnr__` will be defined, thereby using the header for
-hardened version of the Macro.
+the hardened version of the Macro.
 Additionally, as the power pins have no relevance
 for the RTL, they can simply be left out when PnR is not defined.